FreySolarEye/freysolareye.github.io/_posts/2023-03-18-Tearing-The-Fourth-Wall-Breaking-Zyxel-Encryption.md

 # Firmware Contents
 {:.no_toc}

-If you downloaded the abovementioned version you'll find yourself with a file named **firmware.zip** unzipping it  unveils the below files :
+If you downloaded the aforementioned version, you’ll find yourself with a file named firmware.zip.
+Unzipping it unveils the below files:

 <img src="/assets/images/RE/Zyxel/ZY_FILES.png">